Secure Identification for Gaussian Channels and Identification for Multi-Antenna Gaussian Channels: Appendix

 The following additive noise channel is considered.

 $x^n=(x_1,x_2,\ldots,x_n)$ is the channel input sequence and $y^n$ is the output sequence. $\xi_i$ are iid for all $i \in \{1,\ldots,n\}$ and drawn from a noise function f satisfying the regularity conditions described in \cite{Burnashev}.
 The channel input fulfills the following peak power constraint: It follows from \eqref{peakConstraint} that the new constrained input set is $\setx=[-a,a]$.
 The output set is infinite $\sety= \mathbb{R}$.
-We denote that channel by $W_f$ with Shannon capacity $C(f,a)$.
+The Shannon capacity of the channel $W_{\text{f}}$ is denoted by $C(\text{f},a)$.

-\subsection{Quantization Steps}
+\subsubsection{Quantization Steps}

-The channel $W_f$ should be approximated by a discrete channel with input and output alphabets $\setl_x$ and $\setl_y$, respectively. $\setl_x$ and $\setl_y$ should fulfill the following inequalities:
+The channel $W_{\text{f}}$ should be approximated by a discrete channel with input and output alphabets $\setl_x$ and $\setl_y$, respectively. $\setl_x$ and $\setl_y$ should fulfill the following inequalities: